haifeng-zhang/haifeng-zhang.github.io/_pages/research.md

 {% include base_path %}
 I conduct research in three streams.
 The first stream centers around understanding the dynamic evolution of online open collaborations.
 I apply advanced research methods such as time-series clustering and simultaneous equations to study temporal patterns and recursive relationships between articles and editors in the development of Wikipedia articles.
 The second stream focuses on developing a computational theory of online open collaboration using agent-based modeling.
 The model is grounded in a comprehensive review of Wikipedia collaboration research and will be used to simulate editing dynamics and examine the impact of anti-vandalism tools in Wikipedia collaboration.
 The third stream is my Ph.D. dissertation research, which involved modeling and predicting technology diffusion through a novel machine learning approach and algorithmically optimizing related marketing strategies in the solar panel industry.

-## Unpacking the Dynamic Evolution of Wikipedia Collaboration
+## Stream 1: Unpacking the Dynamic Evolution of Wikipedia Collaboration
 Online open collaboration systems like Wikipedia are complex socio-technical systems, where editors and artifacts interact and coevolve.
 In order to fully understanding the processes and mechanisms behind the successes and failures of Wikipedia collaboration, we need to go beyond static, cross-sectional studies and examine dynamic, recursive relationships.

 **Mining and predicting dynamic evolution of Wikipedia articles**